mattmannion/react-parcel/readme.md

 Matt Mannion's React App setup w/ Parcel and Sass.

-run "setup" command to remove .gitkeep placeholders and .git. it will also do a "git init" and a "npm i" for you. hopefully this is a smooth start.
+run "setup" command to remove .gitkeep placeholders and .git. it will also do a "git init" and a "npm i" for you. hopefully this is a smooth start. [you may delete this script from package.json if you'd like]

 new project checklist: